Research project WeideWijs: Future-oriented grazing in Flanders

 Relevance/Valorization

-Through in-depth knowledge on grazing, including through farm visits and through practical tests with grass mixtures, we expect the participating farmers to discover a practical way of applying grazing.
-By recording the good practices and disseminating them to the general public, the support for grazing may increase and Flemish dairy farms may come to realize that this practice offers opportunities.
-In this way, they can eventually develop their business vision in accordance with the vision of Europe (Green Deal) and the customer (meadow milk, short chain, various sustainability programs).
+Through in-depth knowledge on grazing, including through farm visits and through practical tests with grass mixtures, info sheets on grazing were drafted that can provide practical support to livestock farmers in implementing grazing.
+These sheets highlight various grazing topics such as the current state of affairs, herb-rich grasslands, grazing plans, robotic milking, earning models, etc. By informing about these good practices and disseminating them to the general public, the support for grazing may increase and Flemish dairy farms may come to understand whether and to what extent this practice offers opportunities.
+In this way they can eventually develop their company vision in accordance with the vision of Europe (Green Deal) and the buyer (meadow milk, short chain, various sustainability programs).

 Financing